 If you have to cancel, the initial booking deposit is non refundable.
 If your final balance has been paid, an amount may be refundable, this is determined by the date of your cancellation.
 Where possible, we can work with you to re-schedule the trip, and in this situation try to keep any non refundable amounts to the absolute minimum.
 Please use the enquiry form below if you have further questions regarding our cancellation terms.

 While there is increased luggage space in the all-new Morgan Plus Four, we recommend no more than two large soft bags and two smaller day bags

 The cars available for Morgan Driving Tours are equipped with the engaging six-speed manual gearbox, but an automatic variant is available on special request.
 Please let us know at the time of booking if an automatic is required

 We can upon request advise the colours and specifications of cars available on the fleet.
 However, while every effort will be made to allocate your preferred car, we are unable guarantee availability.

-At the moment, just the two listed tours are available.
+At the moment, just the one listed tour is available.
 However, we hope to offer more tours in due course, including overseas trips to Europe

 The main elements of the tour – tour planning, car hire, accommodation, excursions are mostly unaffected regardless of whether one or two persons are travelling, therefore the price of a single traveller is very similar to a couple.
-However, there is a 5% reduction applied to take account of the reduced number of breakfasts and excursions during the trip.
+However, please contact to discuss if you are booking as a single person.

 Due to insurance stipulations for the Morgan Plus Four, any driver must be aged between 25 and 75.
 However, there are no age restrictions for non-driving guests.